tenjava-2014/Marenwynn-t3/README.md

         'S' = String; 'T' = Stick; '_' = Nothing

 3. Falling will have a random chance of breaking your legs;
-   the greater the fall, the greater the chance
+   the greater the fall, the greater the chance.
+If you eat shit when your legs are already broken, you will bleed.

 4. Being struck in combat has a random chance of making you bleed; the greater the damage, the greater the chance.